 Tools and Links

-The internet can be a great source of medical information, but its also full of misinformation.
+The internet can be a great source of medical information, but it can also be a cesspool of misinformation.
 This page has been designed as a useful entry point in your quest to become a better informed and healthier patient.
 The tools and links on this site have been reviewed for accuracy and are felt to be some of the best sources on the internet.
 As always, please review information found on the internet with your doctor before making any important lifestyle or medication changes.

 TOOLS